Arts and crafts thrive in the Glen Innes Highlands. Take time to explore the many galleries, artists, crafts stores, antiques, museums and treasures.

 Open: Monday – Friday 9am – 5.30pm and Saturday 9am – 1pm

 Colours on Grey brings creativity into people’s lives with live workshops for all skill levels.
-Marianne offers one on one private lessons, group lessons and art parties at her gallery.
+Marianne offers one-on-one private lessons, group lessons and art parties at her gallery.

 Experience the online gallery.